thorntail-examples/rest-http-crud/README.md

 # Introduction

 Quickstart that shows how to generate a simple greenfield (“Hello World”) Restful Service and run it top of openshift.
-It contains a rest endpoint which is be used to verify a JDBC connection.
+It contains a rest endpoint which is used to verify a JDBC connection.

 You can perform this task in three different ways: